PointCloudLibrary/pcl/doc/tutorials/content/cluster_extraction.rst

 In this tutorial we will learn how to **extract Euclidean clusters** with the ``pcl::EuclideanClusterExtraction`` class.
-In order to not complicate the tutorial, certain elements of it such as the planar segmentation algorithm, will not be explained here.
+In order to not complicate the tutorial, certain elements of it such as the plane segmentation algorithm, will not be explained here.
 Please check the :ref:`planar_segmentation` tutorial for more information.